What Are Machine Learning Models and How Do You Build Them?

 Two types of problems dominate machine learning: classification and prediction.

 You can approach these problems using models derived from algorithms designed for either classification or regression (a method used for predictive modeling).
-Occasionally, the same algorithm can be useful in creating either classification or regression models, depending on its training.
+The same algorithm can occasionally be useful for classification or regression models, depending on its training.

-Explore the following list of popular algorithms used to create classification and regression models.
+Explore the following list of popular algorithms for classification and regression models.

 Machine learning classification models